kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-02-get-client-certificate.md

 Use `urls.metadataUrl` and `urls.eventsUrl` to get the URLs to the Application Registry API and to the Event Publisher API.

-## Call the Application Registry and Event Publisher on local deployment
+## Call Application Registry and Event Publisher on local deployment

 Since Kyma installation on Minikube uses the self-signed certificate by default, skip TLS verification.

-Call the Application Registry with this command:
+Call Application Registry with this command:

 ```bash
 curl https://gateway.kyma.local/{APP_NAME}/v1/metadata/services --cert {CLIENT_CERT_FILE_NAME}.crt --key {KEY_FILE_NAME}.key -k